afridi-cse/100-days-code-with-python/day-09/README.md

-# Python Date and Time
+# Python JSON

 # Program 1 :
+Write a Python program to convert JSON data to Python object.

 # Program-2 :